Producing Craft Quality Cannabis at Commercial Scale

 Global cannabis market

-Following the introduction of the Cannabis Act in 2017, the Government of Canada has established October 2018 as the launch date for the legalized and regulated recreational cannabis market.
+Following the introduction of the Cannabis Act in 2017, the Government of Canada has set October 2018 as the launch date for the legalized and regulated recreational cannabis market.
 This makes the country the first in the G7 to legalize recreational marijuana as well as the only one to boast wholly-legal licensed cannabis production.
 As of July 2018, there are over 100 licensed producers in Canada under the ACMPR (Access to Cannabis for Medical Purposes Regulations), which is creating globally recognized benchmarks for cannabis producers.